Steve Taneyhill

-Steve Taneyhill (born July 21, 1973, in Altoona, Pennsylvania) is an American businessman, and former college football player and high school football coach.
-He is most known for being the star quarterback for the University of South Carolina Gamecocks from 1992 to 1995, where he broke the school record for passing touchdowns and led the school to its first-ever bowl victory in the 1995 Carquest Bowl.
+Stephen Thomas Taneyhill (July 21, 1973 – December 15, 2025) was an American businessman, college football player and high school football coach.
+He is most known for being the star quarterback for the South Carolina Gamecocks from 1992 to 1995, where he broke the school record for passing touchdowns and led the school to its first-ever bowl victory in the 1995 Carquest Bowl.
 In 2006, he was inducted into the University of South Carolina Athletic Hall of Fame.
 For more than a decade, Taneyhill coached football at multiple South Carolina high schools, winning several state titles.
-He currently owns several businesses in the state, including three bars in Five Points in Columbia, and a restaurant in Spartanburg.
+He also owned several businesses in the state, including three bars in Five Points and Columbia, and a restaurant in Spartanburg.

-Career
+Early life

+Stephen Thomas Taneyhill was born on July 21, 1973, to Art and Susan Taneyhill.
+His father was a star basketball coach at Altoona High School who won two national championships.
+While at Altoona High School, Taneyhill played both basketball and football.
+As a point guard, Taneyhill scored 1,400 points during his time to set a record at the school.
+As a quarterback in football, he threw for over 5,200 yards.